Home

 River Taff in Flood

-The bridge to the left is on the one shown in the photograph above.
+The bridge to the left is on the one shown in the photograph above, the Civic Centre is in the background

 (Photograph Courtesy of Philip Evans)